 Next are some tax return nuggets that we can use again such as, is there a loss carry-forward?
 Are there unused tax credits?

-When WCG prepares a tax return we automatically prepare a tax projection for the follow year.
-From there we tweak it and stress-test it again in July / August, and again in November / December (provided there is a greater than 10% change in income from the current tax projection).
-A quick word; tax planning and tax projections do not require NASA precision, however, they do require slightly above bar napkin quality too.
+When WCG prepares a tax return we automatically prepare a Tax Plan for the follow year.
+From there we tweak it and stress-test it again in June and July, and again in November and December (provided there is a greater than 10% change in income from the current tax projection).
+A quick word; tax planning and Tax Plans do not require NASA precision, however, they do require slightly above bar napkin quality too.
 Far too often we entertain conversations from taxpayers and small business owners who created elaborate spreadsheets with fancy formulas and color-coded cell references.
 We smile, and say, “Neat.”
 The proof is in the tax return pudding… let’s fire up the beaters shall we?

-As such all our tax projections and tax planning end in creating mock tax returns.
+As such all our Tax Plans end in creating mock tax returns.
 Again, tax returns are the ultimate measure of tax obligation using current tax rates, tax law, tax deductions, tax credits and all the other things you’d expect on an actual tax return.